All of your questions about clothing for triathlon… answered!

 Do I wear underwear under my tri suit?

-The answer is no. You should not wear underwear (except a sports bra if needed) under your trisuit in a race.
-Your underwear would retain water and would counteract the quick drying properties of your suit.
+The answer is no. You should not wear underwear (except a sports bra) under your trisuit in a race.
+Our female-specific triathlon chamois is made to be comfortable against your skin and to protect you from chafing and discomfort on the bike, and is thin and light enough to be comfortable on the run.
+Additionally, your underwear could retain water and counteract the quick drying properties of your suit.

 Do I wear a trisuit for the whole of the race, even the swim?
 Do I wear it under my wetsuit?
 If not, how do I get changed?

 Yes, a trisuit (one- or two-piece) is made for all aspects of your race, including the swim.
+There is no separate changing area (except for the changing tent that is often in an Iron-distance race), so you’ll need to be race-ready from the start.
 Trigirl’s trisuits are made from special quick-drying fabric, so you won’t stay wet for long!
 The trisuits also have a flattering, streamlined fit, perfect for wearing under a wetsuit and on their own.